 It can be fun to hear the sound of your own high heels on your hardwood or bamboo floors.
 But high heels concentrate most of your weight in just one square inch of space.

-While most strand woven bamboo floors won’t dent from high heels, if the protective cap falls off your high heels this can lead to surface scracthes.
+While most strand woven bamboo floors won’t dent from high heels, this footwear can cause surface scratches.
+This is especially true if the protective cap falls off your high heels.
 Consider carrying your heels to the door before you need to leave and putting them on by the doormat just in case.

-It’s also a good idea to start taking off and putting on your shoes by the door, in general, to help keep additional dirt and allergens from spreading across your home.
+It’s also a good idea to start taking off and putting on your shoes by the door.
+Making this a habit will help keep additional dirt and allergens from spreading across your home.

 Interested in installing bamboo flooring?